 Australia is a large country with a small population — about 25 million people.
 The number of cases each day has flattened or been falling for 13 days through April 7.
 That’s a surprise.
 And only about 70 deaths to date.
 The country also blames tourists for many of the new infections.
 So how did the country pull this off?

 As best I can tell, their health precautions are not much different from the US.
 One difference I have heard is that people over 70 are NOT allowed to leave their homes.
 Another is that some states have banned travel between states (that’s not so bad because there are only 7 states in an area the size of the USA sine Alaska).

 The next graph shows the total number of cases for several countries.
 USA has the most, with Italy and Spain the next.
-Italy and Spain are flattening at last.
+Italy and Spain are flattening the curve at last.
 The US is showing early signs of flattening.
 China of course has flattened, i.e. very few new cases for 45 days now.

 What differentiates the “low-case” group of countries?
 It’s not an especially low population because S. Korea has 51 million people and Japan has 127 million.
 The answer must be in how they managed the pandemic.
 I know that Australia have done a lot more tests per capita than the US has done, and so has S. Korea, and I suspect that’s also true of the other “low-case” countries.
 Its kinda obvious, but the higher the fraction of people tested, the greater knowledge you have of where the virus is breaking out plus more time to address and mitigate the breakouts.
 The US dropped the ball on this one, despite well-founded warnings by Bill Gates 10 years ago.